tadelv/SwiftUIViewInspector/README.md

 # SwiftUIViewInspector

 SwiftUIViewInspector is a library that makes it easier to inspect SwiftUI views in Xcode, providing a set of tools for debugging and testing your user interface.
+It's an incredibly useful add-on for Xcode previews.
+No more guessing or debugging - just easy, direct access to the data you need to fine-tune your user interface.

 <br/>
 <img src="https://user-images.githubusercontent.com/15943419/217849498-9a4e92f4-cb08-4e47-9333-c94149d281c5.png" width="300">

 ## Requirements

-- Xcode 12 or later
-- Swift 5.3 or later
+- iOS 13 or higher

 ## Installation